mattray/spiceweasel/README.md

 The `roles` section of the YAML file currently supports `knife role from file FOO` where `FOO` is the name of the role file ending in `.rb` in the `roles` directory.
 The YAML snippet

     roles:
-      - base
+    - base:
-      - monitoring
+    - monitoring:
-      - webserver
+    - webserver:

 produces the knife commands